super-penguin/Data_Projects/P2/README.md

   *This plot shows the averaged salary of all the MLB team in 2015.*

   ![Scatter plot & Regression](https://github.com/super-penguin/Udacity_Data_Analyst/blob/master/P2/Corr_ERA_W.png)
   *This plot shows the winning record of a team is highly correlated with the ERA.
 Smaller ERA represents better pitching performance.
+The correlation coefficient is -0.819131.
 It is suggested that a team's success is largely dependent on their pitchers' pitching performance*

 3. Conclusions
   1. A team's winning record is highly correlated with the team's pitching performance, which means a baseball team who has good defense strategies and good pitchers is more likely to win.